jwmullally/dracut-iscsi-target/README.md

 - Edit `/etc/dracut.conf.d/iscsi-target.conf`

-- Run these commands to regenerate the initramfs image for the running kernel and to add the extra "iSCSI Target" boot entry.
+- Run these commands to regenerate the initramfs image for the running kernel and to add the extra `iSCSI Target` boot entry.
 This should only be needed once, as these are automatically run every time a new kernel version is installed.
 (In case this fails, make sure you have at least one older kernel available as a fallback or make a backup bootdisk).

     ```
-    /bin/kernel-install remove $(uname -r)
+    kernel-install remove $(uname -r)
-    /bin/kernel-install add $(uname -r) /lib/modules/$(uname -r)/vmlinuz
+    kernel-install add $(uname -r) /lib/modules/$(uname -r)/vmlinuz
     ```

+  If you have only modified the configuration and want to regenerate the initramfs image, you can just do:

+    ```
+    dracut --force
+    ```

-- Run `mk-dracut-iscsi-target-iso.sh` to generate `iscsi-boot.iso`.
-  This contains a copy of the kernel and initramfs with the necessary initrd cmdline arguments to do an iSCSI boot to the target.
+- Run this command to generate `iscsi-boot.iso`.
+This contains a copy of the kernel and initramfs, along with the necessary initrd cmdline arguments to do an iSCSI boot to the target.
 You will need to run this every time you install a new kernel (see TODO).

+    ```
+    mk-dracut-iscsi-target-iso.sh
+    ```

 - Burn the ISO to a CD, or copy to a USB key like so: